Jimi Hendrix’s 1965/66 Fender Stratocaster (Black, Monterey)

 Based on photos available, most notably, Hendrix used this guitar at Fillmore West on June 25th and at Whisky A Go-Go on July 2nd.

-The strat at the Ambassador Theatre was a black strat, and almost certainly the same black strat Jimi used at Monterey.
-The body of the strat he burned and smashed at the Ambassador was left with the management there, and Jimi signed it.
+The Strat at the Ambassador Theatre was a black Strat, and almost certainly the same black Strat Jimi used at Monterey.
+The body of the Strat he burned and smashed at the Ambassador was left with the management there, and Jimi signed it.

 Monty Ray

-Black Monterey Strat was Jimi’s Favorite?
+The Black Monterey Strat was Jimi’s favorite?

 This guitar is sometimes referred to as one of Jimi’s favorites.
 Based on what is known about the guitar, how long it was used, and how long it took for it to get replaced with another guitar, this seems unlikely.

-By July 1967 Jimi was already using a different white Stratocaster over the black one, and given how often these changes happened (moving from one guitar to another), it is even unlikely that Jimi had a favorite guitar at that time.
-Perhaps he preferred using one guitar over the other, but having a clear favorite, something he would treasure is very unlikely.
+By July 1967, Jimi was already using a different white Stratocaster over the black one, and given how often these changes happened (moving from one guitar to another), it is even unlikely that Jimi had a favorite guitar at that time.
+Perhaps he preferred using one guitar over the other, but having a clear favorite, something he would treasure, is very unlikely.

-Even the assumption that he switched from the black Strat before setting fire to the red one at the Monterey doesn’t make much sense.
+Even the assumption that he switched from the black Strat before setting fire to the red one at Monterey doesn’t make much sense.
 The Monterey Strat was likely painted for that purpose to begin with – the same story as the Saville Strat that he destroyed shortly before Monterey.
 Even if he didn’t plan on setting it on fire beforehand, he most likely planned on at least destroying it.

 According to what’s commonly accepted as a true story, he decided upon setting the red Strat on fire only after seeing The Who destroy their equipment.
 Since simply destroying your guitar on stage was old news at Monterey, setting it on fire would certainly make for a bigger spectacle.